prognar/5-Star/PRESENTATION.md

 **Dynamic headline score:** The Average 5-star in the header updates as you drill down — national → director → FOP → franchisee — always showing the weighted average for your current selection.
 The Jan→Jun delta below it updates too.

 **Score mode toggle:** LM / LQ / YTD buttons change how scores are computed across all views.
+LQ mode computes a rolling 3-month average.

 **Trend arrows:** Gradient coloring — darker green = stronger improvement, darker red = steeper decline.
+Severity thresholds: >0.3 slope = strong, >0.15 = moderate.

 **The default framework:**

+Status is recomputed from store data at render time (not from the CSV), using the consecutive-months field from the data:

 | Status | Criteria | Action |
 |---|---|---|